fscm/packer-aws-spark/README.md

 After this steps a Spark Master service should be running and configured to start on server boot.

-More option can be used on the instance configuration, see the [Configuration Script](#configuration-script) section for more details
+More options can be used on the instance configuration, see the [Configuration Script](#configuration-script) section for more details

 #### Configuring a Spark Worker Instance